The Anchor Approach - Working Model

-- Tools and training developed and links made with schools, social care, health professionals, early help, school nurses, school governors, alternative provision, local area coordination.
+- Tools and training developed and links made with schools, social care, health professionals, family support, school nurses, school governors, alternative provision and local area coordination.

-- Held a highly successful conference launching Haringey Relational approach to resilience model.
-Dr Larry Brendtro was key note speaker and set the international research context to the Haringey approach.
+- Held highly successful conferences launching the Haringey Relational approach to resilience model.
+Dr Larry Brendtro and Dr Janet Rose have been keynote speakers and set the national and international research context to the Haringey approach.

-- The Emotional Wellbeing Coordinator role was established in schools in September 2016 and the termly multi-agency Emotional Wellbeing Forum is well-attended and held in high regard.
+- The Emotional Wellbeing lead role was established in schools in September 2016 and the termly multi-agency Emotional Wellbeing Forum is well-attended and held in high regard.